erochest/tardi/cline_docs/progress.md

 - Selected Indirect Threading (ITC) for VM implementation to balance performance and safety
 - Improved VM stack operations with consistent bottom-to-top iteration
 - Enhanced test infrastructure with line ending normalization
+- Adopted new TDD-focused workflow for development process
+- Increased emphasis on error case testing and documentation updates

 ## Known Issues
 - No significant issues at this early stage